phmshk/portfolio-website/README.md

 # portfolio-website

-A personal portfolio website showcasing my web development projects and skills, built with HTML, CSS, and JavaScript.
+This is my personal portfolio website where I showcase my web development projects and skills.
+It's a simple and responsive site built with HTML, CSS, and JavaScript.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript
+- SASS